lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

 **Results**

-You have now defined two intents (#turn_on and #greeting), along with example utterances that will train Watson to recognize these intents in user input.
+You have now defined two intents (#turn_on and #greeting), along with examples that will train Watson to recognize these intents in user input.

 # Step 4 - Work with entities